Axway/amplify-central/content/en/docs/integrate_with_central/integrate_with_webhooks.md

 ## Anatomy of a resource in API Server

 Each resource in your configuration has a 'name' field; however, the name is optional.
 If not provided, API Server will generate one.
 A value provided for a name must be unique with a scope of a resource.
 For details, see the following Scoped and unscoped resources section.
 For example, Environment (unscoped resource) name is unique across all Environments.
 For APIService (scoped to the Environment) the name is unique inside that Environment.

-group - resources are defined under a group, which is part of the API's endpoints path apiVersion - the version of the API Server API you're using to create this object kind - the type of object this represents.
-Kinds are Camel case, for example: Environment, APIService, APIServiceRevision, Webhook metadata - resource information spec - the state you desire for the object

 The following is an example of .yaml file that shows the fields for defining a webhook in the system: